ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/repl.md

 This concludes our [Calculator](./calc_intro.md) chapter.
 We took advantage of the simplicity of our `Calc` language to touch on a lot of topics.

+Note that our Calculator grammar is intentionally simple.
+It handles basic cases like negative first numbers (`-1 + 2`) and flexible whitespace, but it doesn't have proper operator precedence.
+In the next chapter, we'll see how [Firstlang](../02_firstlang/intro.md) builds a more sophisticated grammar with proper operator precedence and multiple expression types.

 Thanks for following along and reading up this far!

-Stay tuned for the next chapter where we gradually work our way up to create a statically typed language named creatively as **Firstlang** :D
+Stay tuned for the next chapter where we gradually work our way up to create a dynamically typed language named creatively as **Firstlang** :D